ImperialCollegeLondon/ReCoDe-spatial-transcriptomics/docs/3_RSE_best_practices.md

 In this Exemplar, we used several CI tools.
 Below we have highlighted a few you might find useful:

+- Run tests using `pytest` and checks documentation build correctly using `mkdocs` (`.github/workflows/ci.yml`).
+Triggered on every push to the main branch and every pull request.
-- Publish MkDocs to create a static website for documentation (`.github/workflows/doc.yml`)
+- Publish MkDocs to create a static website for documentation (`.github/workflows/doc.yml`).
+Triggered on every push to the main branch.
-- Link Checker to check that all links in the documentation are working (`.github/workflows/link_checker.yml`)
+- Link Checker to check that all links in the documentation are working (`.github/workflows/link_checker.yml`).
+Triggered on every push to the main branch and every pull request.
-- Pre-commit to automatically run code quality checks and enforce coding standards before code is committed to the repository
+- Pre-commit CI to automatically run code quality checks and enforce coding standards before code is committed to the repository.
+Triggered on every push to the main branch and every pull request.

-In order to use the tools, you will need to create a .yml file in .github/workflow folder.
-Copy the contents from the pre-existing .yml file below and paste it into your new .yml file.
+In order to use the tools, you will need to create a `.yml` file in the `.github/workflow` folder.
+Copy the contents from the pre-existing `.yml` file below and paste it into your new .yml file.
 You can then edit the file to suit your needs.

 To see all the CI tools and workflows used and their .yml files, please look in the `.github/workflows/` folder.